fourjuaneight/blog/content/posts/looking-back-on-my-lockdown-experience.md

 > I am an introvert, I live with my partner, and I work from home; my life has barely changed.
 The similarities are uncanny...

 Like Debdutta, I was a remote worker before 2020.
 It had been a couple of years since I transitioned, but it was enough for me to have settled into the **lifestyle**.
 And it sure is a lifestyle.
-One needs to work from home.
 It's a complete restructuring of your relationship with work.
-We'd be the ones best prepared for a lockdown.
-But I speak for most pre-COVID WFH folks when I say that the lockdown destroyed our way of life.
+So you'd think we'd be the ones best prepared for a lockdown.
+But I think I speak for most pre-COVID WFH folks when I say that the lockdown destroyed our way of life.

-At first, I felt a little off and got easily distracted by the news while I worked or spent time with my wife.
-But I eventually began to need to catch up on my work.
-I lost interest in many of my regular activities in between and after work.
+At first, I felt a little off and got easily distracted by the news while I worked or spent time with my partner.
+I had to constantly remind myself that I needed to get back to work.
+I then lost interest in many of my regular activities in between and after work.
 It wasn't that I took on too much.
-I lost the motivation to do what I was doing before.
+I just lost the motivation to do what I was doing before.

 > Why am I having difficulty doing regular, day-to-day tasks?

 Looking back, I understand what I was feeling during that time.
 As soon as everyone went indoors, many people found ways to connect and find a use for their extra time.
-Social media was inundated with baking, cooking, pastry making, and home activities.
+Social media was inundated with baking, cooking, and home activities.
 It seemed like everyone was finding something to do.
 But I, who just worked from home, began to feel like I wasn't doing enough.
 It felt like I was slacking off.

 I felt trapped.
 It's one thing deciding not to leave the house for two weeks.
 It's another being told you can't.
 Yes, I know that sounds backward.
 And it's purely psychological.
 But it's what made this so terrible.
 I felt tied down, chained to my house.

-And on top of that, people had yet to learn what the future held.
-It was still being determined what the world would look like next week or month.
+And on top of that, we had no idea what the future held.
+It was still up in the air what the world would look like next week or next month.
 Everything pointed towards chaos on the horizon.

 I was depressed most days.
 But I managed to power through it.
-My wife —used to moving around in an open floor office space— felt like "a lab rat trapped in a maze for someone's amusement."
+My wife—used to moving around in an open floor office space—felt like "a lab rat trapped in a maze for someone's amusement."
 It was hard on her.
-On both.
-After a month, we took a mini vacation.
+So, after a month of going crazy, we took a mini vacation.

 > Yes, I did the unthinkable; I took a 4-day break in the middle of lockdown.